-If the message “this accessory is not supported by this iPhone (or iPad/iPod) happens when connecting to a Bluetooth accessory, like speakers or headphones, try forgetting the device and then adding it back while renaming that device something different than before (if possible.)
+If the message “this accessory is not supported by this iPhone (or iPad/iPod) happens when connecting to a Bluetooth accessory, like speakers or headphones, try forgetting the device and then adding it back while renaming that device something different than before (if possible).

-Reset Some Settings
+Reset Some of Your iPhone or iPad Settings

 Reset Network Settings

-- Tap on Reset Network Settings
+- Tap the Reset option.